meyusufdemirci/DeveloperMentorship/README.md

 - Make meaningful Google searches such as `ios swift how to handle button click`, `ios swiftui binding vs state`.
 Google is the best way to get answers about the issue you are facing with.
 The great search brings the best solution
 - Always have a side project besides your work at the office.
 You are free to integrate new features into your project because you are the boss!
 - Internet has a lot of qualified articles, benefit them!
 Make 15 mins reading time every day just before starting the work
 - Build open-source projects even if they are small ones.
-Publish them to everyone in the package management systems
+Publish them to everyone in the package management systems.
+[Example side project ideas for iOS development](https://github.com/demirciy/ExampleProjectIdeas)

 ## Soft Skills
 They are the skills you need out of the technical area.
 They are essential as much as technical skills.